Quiz the Coach - Should I Be Lifting?

 Be sure to talk to your doctor or coach before beginning any weightlifting program.
 They can give you advice on how many times a week you should lift, how much you should be lifting and what kinds of stretches you should do before and after lifting to avoid soreness or injury.

-Do you need tips or advice on sports, fitness or health?
-Send it to the Kidzworld Coach.
+Do you need tips or advice on sports, fitness or health? to the Kidzworld Coach.
 Keep in mind peeps, the Kidzworld Coach isn't a doctor or a professional athlete or anything like that.
 He's just a dude who digs sports, plays 'em and knows a lot about 'em.
 You should always talk to your 'rents, a doctor or your school gym teacher before starting a new sport or a new exercise.

 Related Stories: